Winter is coming. It always does, every year.

 With winter in Michigan comes snow and cold temperatures.
-If your home in under-insulated it could also be bringing uncomfortable drafts, cold floors, ice dams, outrageous energy bills and a variety of other annoying problems.
-Not fun.
+If your home is under-insulated it could also be bringing uncomfortable drafts, cold floors, ice dams, outrageous energy bills, and a variety of other annoying problems.

 Here are a few reasons to insulate your home with foam insulation now before winter arrives.